PufferFinance/pufETH/docs/README.md

 ## Overview

+pufETH is a native liquid restaking token (nLRT) that is undergoing development.
+Before Puffer's mainnet launch, pufETH holders will earn LST yield, Puffer points, and may participate in DeFi all without lockups.

-Prior to Puffer's full mainnet launch, users have the opportunity to deposit stETH to earn rewards from Puffer and EigenLayer's early adopter programs.
+Prior to Puffer's full mainnet launch, users have the opportunity to deposit stETH into the [PufferVault](./PufferVault.md) to participate in Puffer's early adopter program.
 Additionally, users without stETH can easily participate, as the contract supports swapping tokens to stETH before depositing.

-In exchange, depositors receive pufETH, a yield-bearing ERC20 token that appreciates in value as the underlying stETH in the contract accrues.
-Importantly, pufETH is a liquid token meaning users earn stETH yield, Puffer points, and EigenLayer points all without lockups.
-This token can be held, traded, or utilized throughout DeFi both before and after the full Puffer mainnet launch.
+In exchange, depositors receive pufETH which appreciates in value as the underlying stETH in the contract accrues.

+The PufferVault's stETH will be deposited into EigenLayer's stETH strategy contract if it has not reached it's cap.

 ## Puffer Mainnet Launch